Everything We Know About Long COVID

 What’s the cause for concern?

 While the effects of long-COVID are seemingly mild, it has raised concerns from health professionals across the world because of the duration it can last for, with no understanding of why or how to cure it.
-Despite the millions of people affected around the world, health professionals are only left to speculate that someone continues to experience post COVID-like symptoms for either of the following reasons:- A small form of the virus remains in the patient’s body

 - The patient’s body continues to have a fight or flight response even if the virus is no longer there